-You have an awesome power that most of us have never been taught to use effectively.
+In fact, we all have this awesome power, but most of us have never been taught to use it effectively.

 Elite athletes use it.
 The super rich use it.
 And peak performers in all fields now use it.
 That power is called visualization.

 The daily practice of visualizing your dreams as already complete can rapidly accelerate your achievement of those dreams, goals and ambitions.

 Using visualization techniques to focus on your goals and desires yields four very important benefits.

 1.)
 It activates your creative subconscious which will start generating creative ideas to achieve your goal.